Bankstown: Tertiary education

 Tertiary institutions located in the suburb include TAFE NSW Bankstown and the Western Sydney University Bankstown City campus.

 Sports

 Bankstown is represented in the National Rugby League by the Canterbury-Bankstown Bulldogs.
 Bankstown District Cricket Club, which plays its home games at the Bankstown Oval, represents the suburb in the NSW Premier Cricket competition.
 Bankstown Bruins, which plays its home games at the Bankstown Basketball Stadium, represents the suburb in the NBL1 East.
-Bankstown City FC and Bankstown United represents the suburb in the NSW League Two competition.
+Bankstown City Lions FC and Canterbury Bankstown FC represents the suburb in the NSW League One competition.

 Community facilities

+Health

+The NSW Government has committed $1.3 billion for a new hospital in the Bankstown CBD.
+The new Bankstown Hospital will be located at the site of TAFE Bankstown Campus and is expected to open by 2030.

 Library

 The Bankstown Central Library has served Bankstown on its present site in The Mall since 1954.
 Eight years earlier in 1946, Bankstown became the first municipality to adopt the Library Act of 1939 by opening a Children's Library, located at Restwell Street.
 The Bankstown Central Library was demolished in 1981 to make way for a different facility which opened in 1983.

 Bankstown's current library, the Bankstown Library and Knowledge Centre was opened in April 2014.
 The library was designed by FJMT and is located next to the Western Sydney University Bankstown Campus.